 What is the 60+Club?

-60+Club is a platform that provides information and issues directly related to Australians aged 60 years and over.
+60+Club is a free platform that provides information and issues directly related to Australians aged 60 years and over.

 Our blogs articles cater to all over 60s with a diverse mix of categories, such as; Memory, Money & Finance, Bone health, Health, Happiness, Loneliness, Lifestyle, Exercise, News, Pets, Technology and many more.
 60+Club articles are topics requested by our readers, which are sourced from experts and industry specialists.

 Get access to heap of Government information, general advice, community links and insights for older Australians.
 Discover benefits you may not have known existed via various Government pages covering MoneySmart, superannuation, retirement, Centrelink, aged care services and more.

 The 60+Club printable eBook is split in to 4 volumes.
 Each volume discusses topical issues centred on health, wellbeing and handy ideas to help you enjoy your 60s and beyond.
 Each chapter has been compiled from factual and evidence-based content, unbiased, derived from years of research, case studies and social testing with statements from industry experts in the field.

 Does being social maintain positive health?
 Absolutely.
 Social groups are incredibly important, especially for those over 50.
 Social support is one of the major buffers we have against depressive disorders and a flourishing level of mental wellbeing.
 Our Be Social page is dedicated to encouraging our readers to be social.
 Including advice from industry experts, case studies, helpful links and more.

 Our Insights portal directory covers a range of page options depending on what you’re looking for.
 It includes helpful links and information for older Australian adults, as well as humour, memorable images from the ‘Olden Days’, fun and insightful quotes, volunteering information and much more.

 “I think your whole life shows in your face and you should be proud of that.”
 Lauren Bacall